Academic Catalog

 2. Roles of veterinary technicians in the clinical pathology laboratory

-B. Discuss and demonstrate the safe and proper collections, handling, and storage of clinical samples.
+2. Safe and proper collections, handling, and storage of clinical samples

 1. Use of proper syringes, needles, containers